==> Sickness and body systems need to be seen together: Understanding sickness is a prerequisite for treatment!

 - Stress-free vet visits (prior Periodical) and

-- Dog Body Systems and Dog Diseases (this Periodical)
+- How Sickness Interacts with Body Systems (this Periodical)

 Find out more: Click to save vet cost, training cost, and your nerves!

-So, the next time you have an appointment with your doctor or with your dog's veterinarian, and you go away with a prescription for corticosteroids or other anti-inflammatories or for antibiotics (or the physician wants to use them right there in the office), do yourself a favor and remember this very Periodical - or simply The Author's Personal Plea for Good in any of my books, namely:
+So, the next time you have an appointment with your MD or with your dog's veterinarian, and they want you to pay for corticosteroids or other anti-inflammatories or for antibiotics, do yourself (and your bank account!) a favor and remember this very Periodical (or at least The Author's Personal Plea for Good in every of my books).
+Because: